What is SiftDo?

 Is my data encrypted?

-If you enable iCloud sync (Pro/Family), your data is encrypted in transit and at rest by Apple.
+If you enable multi-device iCloud sync (included with Essential, eXtended, and Family plans), your data is encrypted in transit and at rest by Apple.
 SiftDo never sees the synced data — it's stored in your private iCloud container managed entirely by Apple.

 Do I need to create an account?